Walk - Walking Froward

 This is the site of Coleton Camp, a World War II establishment used as a base for coastal defence.

 Pass the car park and continue to a stile.
 Cross this and bear left along the track, now heading towards the sea.
-This pleasant track continues across the high pastureland of the peninsula east of Kingswear; there are good views all round, with the sea ahead and to the right.
+This pleasant track continues across the high pastureland of the peninsula east of Kingswear; there are good views all around, with the sea ahead and to the right.
 The track ends at two gates ahead.
 Go through the left hand of the two gates, a pedestrian gate, the narrower of the two.
 Follow the path ahead outside the edge of the field.
 The path descends to a stile.
 Cross this to arrive at a bench at a cross path.

 This attractive spot is Scabbacombe Head, and the bench is a good place to stop and reflect.
 To the left the Devon coast curves away to Berry Head with its lighthouse.
 In front is the headland of Sharkham Point and nearer still the distinctive pointed shape of Crabrock Point.